 Overall train passenger satisfaction has risen to the highest level in over four years, increasing by three percentage points to 83 percent in the last year according to the latest independent national survey, as train operators and Network Rail work together to improve services and support the economy.

 - 83 per cent overall satisfaction with train journeys – highest score since autumn 2012

 - Train companies together delivering over £50billion investment, making journeys better

 - Thousands of new carriages and 6,400 extra train services a week by 2021

 - 4.5 million passenger journeys every day – 1.7 billion a year

-It is the highest satisfaction score since autumn 2012 and the joint highest ever for the spring version of the survey by passenger watchdog Transport Focus, having first reached this record level in spring 2011.
+It is the highest satisfaction score since autumn 2012 and the joint highest ever for the spring version of the National Rail Passenger Survey (NRPS) by passenger watchdog Transport Focus, having first reached this record level in spring 2011.